mahdiwf/loan-prediction/README.md

 Questions/hypothesis:
 1) The higher the installment, the more likely the default.
-2) Individual or Join application (application_type), which one is more likely to default?
+2) Between individual or join application (application_type), join application is more likely to default.
 3) The higher the credit limit, the more likely the default.

 # Annotations & Sample Outputs